Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific Augmentations: Methodolgy

 Furthermore, we have introduced four new routines to augment dermoscopic images, which can imitate dermoscopic images variations more realistically.
-These new augmentations are as follow: randomly contrast adjustment (decreasing and increasing image contrast using linear histogram equalization), random sharpness adjustment (blurring using the Gaussian filter of different sizes and sharpening by employing unsharp masking technique).
-Randomly disturbing the image illumination uniformity (images are multiplied by an illumination gradient map, the gradient map can be either axial or radial).
-Randomly hair occlusion (using a hair simulator toolbox \cite{mirzaalian2014hair}, masks of hairs with different properties and appearance are made).
-Note that all of the above-mentioned augmentations are applied on the fly during training.
+These new augmentations are described below.
+Note that all of the following and above-mentioned augmentations are applied "on the fly" during training.